1967 Lake Erie skydiving disaster: Lead-up

 Around 30 parachutists arrived at Ortner Airport in Wakeman, Ohio, on August 27, 1967, to skydive together from a privately owned North American B-25 Mitchell bomber (registration N3443G).
-After a previous paid performance at an air show, the bomber's owner, Bob Karns, had offered a free jump out of gratitude to the skydiving community.
+After a previous paid performance at an air show, the bomber's owner, Bob Karns, offered a free jump out of gratitude to the skydiving community.
 With weeks of anticipation, skydivers came from across Ohio.
 The event was not sponsored by a skydiving organization.
 The plane, which had not been modified for skydiving, became overloaded toward the rear when they initially attempted to load it with all comers, and so less experienced divers were asked to make way for the 20 most experienced.
 Seventeen of the jumpers were United States Parachute Association (USPA) members and had made at least 75 jumps before; of those, seven had made at least 200, including at least one intentional water jump.
 All signed liability waivers.

 Karns piloted the B-25.
 Eighteen divers were to jump from 20000 ft, with the other two to jump from 30000 ft.
 The jump area was part of a busy corridor for Cleveland Hopkins International Airport.
 Allan Homestead, a major in the U.S. Air Force who was to be one of the two 30,000-foot jumpers, contacted Cleveland five hours prior to the jump and was told to expect substantial cloud cover but with gaps for jumping.
 The other 30,000-foot jumper, Larry Hartman, acted as an unofficial jumpmaster.
 All involved were men except for one woman, Patricia Lowensbury.

 A spectator, Ted Murphy, decided to fly up to 12,000 feet and take photos of the descending skydivers, accompanied by a parachutist who had intended to jump but had changed his mind due to the overcrowding.
 Karns and his co-pilot took off shortly after 3 pm, and Murphy and his companion took off soon after in Murphy's Cessna 180 Skywagon (N2934C).